 Flashlights are discouraged.

 If bugs are a problem for you, bring or wear bug repellent.
-(We don’t have any to sell.)
+(Bug Repellent is available for purchase)

 This is a natural area and we do have snakes, coyotes, etc. We ask everyone to be aware and be safe.